 Show Document couldn’t be much easier for uploading a document and then having multiple people — in real time — editing it and using a chatboard to communicate.
 No registration is necessary — just upload, get a code number, send it to others, and then you’re all working together.

 It’s an easy way for English Language Learners and anyone else to collaboratively draw a picture.
 There’s no real registration necessary, either.
 You just go to the site, are given a private “virtual room” in which to begin drawing, and then you email the link to whoever else you want to participate.
 While you’re drawing there’s also a text chat feature to communicate.
 You can then save the image and either link to it or embed it in a student/teacher blog or website.
-You can also upload a photo for sharing and discussing.
+You can also upload a photo for and discussing.

 Students can develop their English skills by communicating via the chat room (for example, mine could do this project with other students in our International Sister Classes Project) and/or posting their image with a description.